juanpc2018/LG-34GP63A-evaluation/README.md

 Using HDMI 4th gen intel iGPU only allows 50fps at 3440x1440</br>

-Next step in monitoris the Samsung G9 49" dual HDMI, or single DP.</br>
+Next step in monitor is the Samsung G9 49" dual HDMI, or single DP.</br>

 some OS, some Video cards has issues with HDMI at higher resolutions, and high frame rates,</br>
 sollution is using DisplayPort, or to buy a converter DP-to->8K HDMI-out->.</br>